a-ziz-7/a-ziz-7/README.md

 # 👋🌍,  I'm Aziz!

-#### 🎓 I'm a computer science student at Brooklyn College, passionate about coding, problem-solving, and all things tech.
+#### 🎓 I'm a computer science student at Brooklyn College, passionate about coding, problem-solving, and tech.

 #### 💻 My journey in the world of computer science is a constantly evolving adventure.
 I'm always exploring new technologies and seeking to expand my knowledge.

-#### 🌟 My GitHub is where I share my projects, algorithms, experiments, an d contributions to the open-source community.
-Whether it's coding challenges, personal projects, or collaborative efforts, you'll find them all here.
+#### 🌟 My GitHub is where I share my projects, algorithms, experiments, and contributions to the open-source community.
+You'll find them all here whether it's coding challenges, personal projects, or collaborative efforts.

 #### Skills:
 <div style="display: flex; flex-wrap: wrap;">